buchanora/fieldstack/README.md

 ## Styles

 Fieldstack relies on SCSS for styling.
-Be sure to import the library's style sheets into your application's Scss.
+Be sure to import the library's style sheets into your application's SCSS.

 ### Sass Import
 ```